zsyed91/zsyed91.github.io/_posts/2016-01-27-perl-pull-request-challenge-2016.markdown

 ---
 layout: post
 title: Perl Pull Request Challenge 2016
-summary: Second year, hopefully more successful
+summary: Second year, hopefully more successfull
 ---

 This is the second year of the perl pull request challenge.
 One repo per month with the